-Recommended Read: Roman Forum
+Recommended Read: Colosseum Architecture

 The Circus Maximus, situated in Rome, Italy, is an ancient stadium used for chariot racing and other forms of entertainment during the Roman Empire.
 It is a popular tourist attraction located near the Colosseum.
 It was the largest stadium in ancient Rome, capable of holding up to 250,000 spectators.
 The stadium was used for various events, including chariot races, gladiator games, and religious ceremonies.
 Today, the stadium is a public park, and its ruins can be visited by tourists.
 Although little of the original structure remains, visitors can still get a sense of the grandeur and excitement that the Circus Maximus must have once provided.